Motzkin path decompositions of functionals in noncommutative probability: Moments

 where the first term corresponds to the decomposition $[1,4]=\{2\}\cup \{1,3,4\}$ and the second one -- to $[1,4]=\{1,2\}\cup \{3,4\}$.
 Finally,

 since for any $A$, the word $w_{B}$ corresponding to the complement of $A$ is not a Moztkin word.
 It is not hard to check that

 which agrees with Theorem 5.1.
 Computations are similar for higher order moments.
-Let us observe that we always have to include only such decompositions $[n]=A\cup B$ which give an arithmetic progression of colors $j_1, \ldots ,j_{{\rm max} A}$.
+Let us observe that we always have to include only such decompositions $[n]=A\cup B$ which give consecutiveness of colors $j_1, \ldots ,j_{{\rm max} A}$.
 This limits the number of possibilities. } \end{Example}

 \begin{Corollary} Under the assumptions of Lemma 6.2, the moments of free random variables can be expressed in the form

 where the index $k$ is taken in the increasing order. \end{Corollary} {\it Proof.} This is an immediate consequence of Theorem 5.1 and Lemma 6.1. $\blacksquare$\\